mrk-hnr/PHP_CRUD-Basic/ReadMe.md

   - mysql is outdated
   - mysqli has more security
   - PDO has security AND more flexible
+- Adding Data

-- Created script(?) that when the input box are filled, it is saved into MySQL when submit is clicked.
+  - Created PHP that when the input box are filled, it is saved into MySQL when submit is clicked.

+- Modifying Data
+  - PHP syntax the same as when adding a data except the MySQL query is changed to UPDATE.
+- Removing Data
+  - PHP syntax the same as when adding a data except the MySQL query to reflect deleting data.

 Quickstart MySQL Query: